Recent Blog Posts

 Wide Turn Accidents

 Larger commercial vehicles typically need more room to turn, particularly when making a right-hand turn.
 It is not uncommon for large truck drivers to swing the vehicle to the left before making a right turn so they can properly clear obstacles on their right side.
-When a truck driver swings to the left, this can pose risks to vehicles inside of the driver’s blind spots, as well as those approaching the vehicle from the rear.
+When a truck driver swings to the left, this can pose risks to vehicles inside the driver's blind spots, as well as those approaching the vehicle from the rear.

 Blindspot Collisions